Physical Therapy For Hand Tremors

 What’s important is that physical therapy can help you manage hand tremors.

 The essential tremor includes a wide range of causes.
-The physical therapist will ask a great deal of questions related to your medical history, substance abuse, and work environment before she makes her diagnosis.
+The physical therapist will ask many questions related to your medical history, substance abuse, and work environment before she makes her diagnosis.
 Based on this diagnosis, therapy will be conducted.

 Drinking alcohol can cause hand tremors.
 Why?
 This is because the consumption of alcohol reduces our body’s blood sugar levels.
-If there is low blood sugar levels, hand tremors are the muscles way of showing this.
+If there are low blood sugar levels, hand tremors are the muscles’ way of showing this.
 Physical therapy helps the patient better manage their blood sugar levels.

 Stroke Induced Tremors

 A stroke indicates that the heart is having difficulty pumping blood to the body.
 Insufficient blood flow to the hand muscles may cause them to shake, resulting in tremors.
 Physical therapy improves blood circulation in our body and helps manage cardiovascular disease.